telefonicaid/iotagent-node-lib/doc/usermanual.md

-Make a direct HTTP request using the underlying request library (currently [got](https://github.com/sindresorhus/got)), this is useful when creating agents which use an HTTP transport for their southbound commands, and removes the need for the custom IoT Agent to import its own additonal request library
+Make a direct HTTP request using the underlying request library (currently [got](https://github.com/sindresorhus/got)), this is useful when creating agents which use an HTTP transport for their southbound commands, and removes the need for the custom IoT Agent to import its own additional request library

 ###### Params